 Course Objectives: To prepare the students for successful career in the energy industry, energy service companies, energy utility and consultancy agencies and in the academic and R&D institutions.
 To produce graduates strong in understanding on energy resources, technologies and systems, energy management fundamentals, and capable in innovative technological intervention towards the present and potential future energy issues.
-To produce energy professionals, who are sensitive to, and well aware of, the energy issues and concerns, an d who can apply their specialized knowledge for the sustainable development.
+To produce professionals, who are sensitive to, and well energy aware of, the energy issues and concerns, and who can apply their specialized knowledge for the sustainable development.

 Course Outcomes: Understood and acquired fundamental knowledge on the science and engineering of energy technologies and systems.
-Acquired the expertise and skills required for energy auditing and management, economical calculation of energy cost, development, implementation, maintenance of energy systems.
+Acquired the expertise and skills required auditing and management, economical calculation of for energy energy cost, development, implementation, maintenance of energy systems.
 Become capable of analysis and design of energy conversion systems.
-Acquired skills in the scientific and technological communications and project preparation, planning and implementation of energy projects
+Acquired skills in the technological communications scientific and project and preparation, planning and implementation of energy projects